See also our Top Tips - key advice for P&C office bearers in just 6 points!

 When are our Council membership fees due?

-The Council office prepares and sends the annual membership fees invoice in May each year for payment by 30 June.
+The Council office prepares and sends the annual membership fees invoice at the beginning of July each year for payment by 31 July.

 How much are the fees for our Council membership?

-The fee is 90 cents (plus 9 cents GST) for each enrolled student at your school.
+The fee is 95 cents (plus GST) for each enrolled student at your school.
 We use the school census figures from February to determine the numbers.
-This basic fee has not changed for 9 years, but in 2017 a $25 flat fee was added for Primary and High Schools in order to relieve the burden on College P&Cs struggling to survive.
+This rate just increased (by 5c) for the first time in 10 years.

 What do we get from membership?